 Black and white photography often helps bring out shapes and textures in photos and this is where your eye must be zoned.
 Contrast is a major key.
 In color photos, color contrasts are your enemy of sorts.
 They are distractions when you have large amounts of contrasts.
-In black and white photography, tonal contrasts (the tones from white, gray, and black) really make a photo pop out.
+In black-and-white photography, tonal contrasts (the tones from white, gray, and black) really make a photo pop out.
 For the same reason, black and white photography is often useful in capturing human expression when there are a lot of contrasts in a picture such as a table full of foods, people wearing bright shirts, etc. These things are major distractions from the story that you are trying to tell.

-There are advantages to black and white photography in story telling especially when your color photos aren’t the best or simply don’t work.
+There are advantages to black-and-white photography in storytelling especially when your color photos aren’t the best or simply don’t work.
 The photo below was of a deer that my labradoodle, Maximus and I came upon while hiking in the Shenandoah National Park in Virginia.
 Mix the black and white with the fog and I was able to add some dramatic mood.

 - Composition — It focuses on composition.
 Lines, shapes, and textures come alive with lights and shadows all giving perspective.

 - Distractions — The subject of your story can’t come alive if the audience can’t sift through the noise.
 Along with distracting colors and objects, sometimes you can save a photo with harsh lighting.

 - It’s a timeless classic.

 If you haven’t invested in Adobe Photoshop CC and Lightroom, you probably should.
 The programs are subscription based but it is worth the money.